aimanyusufw/nextjs-portfolio/README.md

 ## About This Repository

 This repository contains the code for the portfolio website I use.
 The code in this repository is available for anyone to use for any purpose.
-However, I kindly ask that you use it responsibly and do not use it for any illegal activities.